teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-26--1700-PDT--moon-mula----------asc-arie05-sun-08h--teamdescend14/grains/xbdghj-grainbranch-readme-sync-babashka.md

 │ how systems point to themselves.
 Meta-knowledge.
 The grain that teaches      │ │ grains.
-The wild path that marks itself.                                     │ │                                                                              │ ├──────────────────────────────────────────────────────────────────────────────┤ │ Grainbook Issue 1: Ember Harvest 🎃 (System Magazine)                       │
-│ Grain: xbdghj (1 of 1,235,520)                                             > │
+The wild path that marks itself.                                     │ │                                                                              │ │ Run it.
+Watch it work.
+Then read **xbdghk** to see the same logic in        │ │ Ketos.
+Two languages, one truth.
+The Lovers choosing both paths.            │ │                                                                              │ ├──────────────────────────────────────────────────────────────────────────────┤ │ Grainbook Issue 1: Ember Harvest 🎃 (System Magazine)                       │ │ Grain: xbdghj (1 of 1,235,520)                                             > │